SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 In the **Properties** tab, several fields can be modified, depending on the application type (see [Application properties](#application-properties)).

->**Important:** Never change the system application names (e.g. "Device Management", "Cockpit").
+>**Important:** Never change the system application names (for example, "Device Management", "Cockpit").
 Otherwise, tenant initialization will fail.

 #### To remove an own application